As the end of the year approaches, many contractors brace for one of the most stressful times in construction payroll: year-end reporting.

 Manage federal, state and local tax filings directly through Payroll4Construction.

-Outsourcing construction payroll ensures that all required forms — including 941s, 940s and state equivalents — are completed accurately and submitted on time.
+Outsourcing construction payroll ensures that all required forms — including Form 941s (quarterly federal payroll tax return), Form 940s (annual federal unemployment tax return) and state equivalents — are completed accurately and submitted on time.

 For contractors working in multiple states, Payroll4Construction handles each jurisdiction’s unique requirements without extra effort on your part.